ChihYuanHsu/AdjCOXPH/README.md

 Sept 16, 2022

+References

+Hsu, C.Y., Lin, E.P.Y. and Shyr, Y. (2021).
+Development and Evaluation of a Method to Correct Misinterpretation of Clinical Trial Results With Long-term Survival.
+JAMA Oncol. doi:10.1001/jamaoncol.2021.0289.

 ## How to use CoxTEL

 ![Figure 1: (Demo, simulated data) Reported KM curves and HR with 95% CI](https://github.com/cyhsuTN/CoxTEL/blob/master/Demo_Fig.png)